valotas/mustache4dart/README.md

 	pub install
 	test/run.sh

-At the moment mustache4dart can pass all interpolation, inverted and sections specs.
+At the moment mustache4dart can pass all comments, interpolation, inverted and sections specs.

 Versioning
 ----------